micro-ROS/micro_ros_diagnostics/micro_ros_diagnostic_bridge/README.md

 ## How to Build, Test, Install, and Use

 After you cloned this repository into your ROS 2 workspace folder, you may build and install it using colcon:
-$ `colcon build --packages-select micro_ros_diagnostic_updater`
+$ `colcon build --packages-select micro_ros_diagnostic_bridge`

 ## License